 If you’ve been thinking about selling your knowledge online, give Kajabi a shot.
 You might be surprised by the ease with which you can get your business off the ground and start selling your Knowledge Commerce products.

-In Summary: How to Write Confirmation Emails
+How to Write Confirmation Emails

 Confirmation emails don’t sound that important.
 In fact, many entrepreneurs create them only as an afterthought — if at all.